YasirHasn9/sprint-authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+persist authentication information across requests

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. hash the password multiple times to make it hard to guess against the rainbow table of hacker

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? increase the number of rounds that the password gets to be hashed

 - [ ] What are the three parts of the JSON Web Token?
+1.payload
+2.secret
+3.signature

 ## Minimum Viable Product